Electronic Frontier Foundation: Hachette v. Internet Archive

 The EFF represented the Internet Archive in Hachette v.
 Internet Archive.
 Following the COVID-19 pandemic, the Internet Archive introduced a digital book borrowing system which allows users to borrow digital copies of physical books the archive had in its physical location.
 The case was won by Hachette and the Internet Archive being forced to stop its digital book borrowing system.

 Patent Busting Project

 The Patent Busting Project is an Electronic Frontier Foundation (EFF) initiative challenging patents that the organization describes as illegitimate and suppress innovation or limit online expression.
 The initiative launched on April 19, 2004, and involves two phases: documenting the damage caused by these patents, and submitting challenges to the United States Patent and Trademark Office.

 Enfranchisement activism

 The EFF has long been an advocate of paper audit trails for voting machines and testified in support of them after the 2004 United States presidential election.
 Later, it funded the research of Hariprasad Vemuru who exposed vulnerabilities in a particular model.
 Since 2008, the EFF has operated the Our Vote Live website and database.
 Staffed by hotline volunteers, it is designed to quickly document irregularities and instances of voter suppression as they occur on an election day.

-The EFF was active in the 2016 United States presidential election because of online phishing related to the controversy over fabrication of election results.
-J. Alex Halderman, a computer security professor at the University of Michigan, wrote an article that was published in Medium in 2016 stating he thought it was advisable to have a recount on some of the election results from states like Wisconsin, Michigan, and Pennsylvania, exclusively states Hillary Clinton lost.
-In retaliation against Halderman, a hacker sent anti-Semitic and racist emails to students at University of Michigan signed from Halderman.
-The EFF publicizes these controversies and promotes the reduction of online phishing.